NexusTools/Chesty/README.md

 * You can store a full set of armor, and two utility slots for food or tools only, and then 18 items of your choice (9 less than a stationary chest).
 * You use the Sceptre of Chests to spawn him, while you have the sceptre with you he will remain spawned.
 You can shift+click the sceptre to despawn him as you please.
 * The Sceptre of Chests is the actual item storage, meaning you can kill other people for the sceptres and actually loot their items by spawning their  Chesty (Which also happens to be yours at that point).
 * If you have the IronChest mod installed you are able to right click on Chesty with any chest to upgrade it to that version, increasing the inventory size of chesty.
 Using a normal chest will downgrade him to his default state.
 Currently Chesty has to be completely empty in order to upgrade/downgrade.
+Can be disabled, but if a server has it enabled then support will be forcefully enabled.

 ### Planned/Potential Content
 * A slot for food in Chesty to allow Chesty to heal himself.